Transition distribution amplitudes and hard exclusive reactions with baryon number transfer: Introduction

 While the early studies considered mostly inclusive or semi-inclusive cross sections, the advent of high luminosity electron beams and advanced detectors allowed to access the exclusive channels.
-An important step forward was the derivation of the factorization property of the deeply virtual Compton scattering (DVCS) {\em near-forward} amplitude in terms of perturbatively calculable coefficient functions and of generalized parton distributions (GPDs) defined as the {\em non-diagonal} matrix elements of the same operators as in DIS.
-GPDs were found to be an extremely convenient tool to address the origin of the nucleon's spin \cite{Ji:1996ek} and to explore the three-dimensional structure of hadrons at the partonic level.
+An important step forward was the derivation of the factorization property of the deeply virtual Compton scattering (DVCS) \textit{near-forward} amplitude in terms of perturbatively calculable coefficient functions and of generalized parton distributions (GPDs) defined as the \textit{non-diagonal} matrix elements of the same operators as in DIS.
+GPDs were found to be an extremely convenient tool to address the origin of the nucleon's spin~\cite{Ji:1996ek}, to study the spatial distribution of forces experienced by quarks and gluons inside hadrons~\cite{Polyakov:2002yz}; and to explore the three-dimensional structure of hadrons at the partonic level~\cite{Burkardt:2000za,Ralston:2001xs,Diehl:2002he}.
 This opened a completely new chapter in the quest for a quark and gluon description of hadrons.
-There are many excellent reviews of these advances, see {\it e.g.} Refs.~\cite{Goeke:2001tz,Diehl:2003ny,Belitsky:2005qn,Boffi:2007yc,Mueller:2014hsa}.
+There are many excellent reviews of these advances, see \textit{e.g.} Refs.~\cite{Goeke:2001tz,Diehl:2003ny,Belitsky:2005qn,Boffi:2007yc,Mueller:2014hsa}.